Unbundle Electricity and Renewable Energy Certificates

 - Unbundled RECs can be aggregated with other RECs through a broker which may offer a more attractive purchase to potential buyers.

-- Unbundled REC sales are accessible to a wide variety of customers, with about 197,000 customers procuring 68.7 million MWh this way in 2019.1
+- Unbundled REC sales are accessible to a wide variety of customers, with more than 400,000 customers procuring energy this way in 2021.1

 - Selling separately means additional negotiation, tracking and paperwork.

 - Unbundled REC pricing has been under $1/MWh since at least 2015, but increased in mid-2020 to about $1.50/MWh.1

 - Retail RECs, EPA Green Power Partnership Program

 - Voluntary Green Power Procurement, U.S. Department of Energy/National Renewable Energy Laboratory

 - Renewable Energy Credits, Sustainable Development Strategies Group

 *A state’s electricity market status can impact which options a biogas generator has to sell its electricity.
 Agreements with utilities could differ in length and price as compared to agreements made directly with the electricity purchasers.